eficode-academy/kubernetes-katas/configmaps-secrets.md

 </details>

-- apply the configmap with `kubectl apply -f postgres-config.yaml`
+- Apply the configmap with `kubectl apply -f postgres-config.yaml`
 - In the `backend-deployment.yaml`, change the environment variables to use the configmap instead of the hardcoded values.